Untitled

 Essential Objectives

-2. Import and export files between software packages, including usage of various file formats.
+2. Import and export files between apps in Adobe Creative Cloud, including usage of various file formats.

-3. Demonstrate methods for optimizing size, color, and quality of images and/or photographs using Photoshop for print and web applications.
+3. Demonstrate methods for optimizing size, color, and quality of images and/or photographs for print and digital applications.

-4. Create vector graphics and utilize tools to create, resize, and design type in Illustrator.
+4. Create vector graphics and utilize tools to create, resize, and design type.

 6. Demonstrate the ability to properly store data, set appropriate permissions for cloud-based files and applications, and apply file management and file packaging processes on local and remote networks.

-7. Examine and discuss images in their current and historical contexts with attention to the ethical use of information and technology.
+7. Examine and discuss images and design in their current and historical, cultural, and social contexts.

 8. Discuss how digital technologies can perpetuate systems of inequality and/or can be used as tools for social transformation.

-9. Create individual projects and display in a professional manner.
+9. Create individual projects and display them in a professional manner.

 Required Technology